How we are helping

 The Australian Government will provide an estimated $375.7 million in total ODA to Indonesia in 2015-16, including an estimated $323 million in bilateral funding managed by DFAT.

 Despite progress over the past decade, economic growth in Indonesia is slowing and inequality is rising.
 While it is a middle-income economy, structural bottlenecks to growth and social inclusion remain.
 Slowing growth will make it challenging for Indonesia to graduate from middle income status by 2025 and to tackle poverty and increasing inequality.
-Productivity has lagged behind other economies because of the infrastructure deficit, skills deficits, corruption and the exclusion of women from economic participation.
+Productivity has lagged behind other economies because of infrastructure and skills deficits, corruption and the exclusion of women from economic participation.
 Improving the efficiency and competitiveness of Indonesia’s labour and product markets and improving the investment environment more broadly are also critical priorities for a more resilient economy.

 Indonesia’s National Medium-Term Development Plan 2015-19 (RPJMN) is part of the country’s National Long-Term Plan 2005-2025 and sets out the Government’s vision and priorities for the country.
 The nine priority areas include good governance, improved productivity and competitiveness, human resource quality and self-sufficiency.
 It has a focus on Eastern Indonesia to help address regional disparities in development, whilst maintaining growth momentum in other parts of the country.
-Australia’s Aid Investment Plan 2015/16-2018/19 will align to the greatest extent possible with RPJMN priorities.
+Australia’s Aid Investment Plan 2015/16-2018/19 aligns to the greatest extent possible with RPJMN priorities.

 Our development cooperation program in Indonesia is structured around the following three objectives, as outlined in the Aid Investment Plan